Lindstromer/docs/manual/page-types.rst

 This method is used to register all properties, tabs and remove meta boxes as described above.

-Since version 1.2.0 the box method can has callable method as the second argument so you can output custom html between your properties.
+Since version 1.2.0 the box method can has callable method as the second argument that returns a array with properties or tabs.

 Read more about that under `box method <box.html>`_ page.